Sunday, May 26, 2024

 (Maybe from Ernst Junger?
 I forget.)

-There are three well-done films about the beginning the war, the middle of the war with an emphasis on the American experience (uniforms below), and the aftermath.
+There are three well-done films about the beginning the war, the middle of the war with an emphasis on the American perspective (uniforms below), and the aftermath.

 I was interested of course in the medical side, which had a lot of details on the American side, with several cases of women's experiences.
 I didn't see anything about the influenza epidemic until I got to the gift shop, however.